kelbri10/The-Key-Shop/readME.md

 - [x] Integrate Hamburger Menu for Smaller Screen Sizes
 - [x] Add feature for Customer to edit quantity of items in their cart
 - [x] Add delete button if Customer wants to remove an item from their cart
-- [ ] Optimize fetch data from database
 - [x] Fix Bug on Product Page where footer does not reach the bottom on Firefox Browser
+- [ ] Find alternate hosting option

 ## Authors
 Full Stack Engineer: [Kelsey Hughes](https://github.com/kelbri10)